Please enable JavaScript to view the comments powered by Disqus.

 Bota Bota, Spa-sur-l’eau

-Spa enthusiasts, Bota Bota is a must!
+For spa enthusiasts, Bota Bota is a must!
 It is Montreal's top attraction for spa treatments and hydrotherapy circuits.
-You can look forward to relaxing in a mineral-rich hot tub while taking in magnificent views of Mount Royal and the historic Old Port.
+You can look forward to relaxing in a mineral-rich hot tub while enjoying magnificent views of Mount Royal and the historic Old Port.

 Education in Montreal

-As a Quebecois city, Montreal's public school system consists of both French and English-speaking schools.
-It should, however, be noted that most of these educational institutions conduct lessons in french, which is the language of the majority in the province.
+Montreal's public school system consists of French and English-speaking schools.
+It should, however, be noted that most of these educational institutions conduct lessons in French, the language of the majority in the province.

-When it comes to tertiary education, has some prestigious universities.
-McGill University, Concordia University and Loyola College conduct most classes in English, while the University of Montreal and the University of Quebec at Montreal cater to French-speaking students.
+Regarding tertiary education, some prestigious universities exist.
+For example, McGill University, Concordia University, and Loyola College conduct most classes in English, while the University of Montreal and the University of Quebec at Montreal cater to French-speaking students.

-• The Quebec Experience Program (PEQ): The Quebec Experience Program (programme de l’expérience québécoise – PEQ) is ideal for you if you are able to speak French and have legally acquired work experience in the province of Quebec.
-PEQ is one of Quebec’s priority programs, which means that your application will be processed faster than other programs.
+The Quebec Experience Program (program de l'expérience québécoise – PEQ) is ideal for you if you can speak French and have legally acquired work experience in the province of Quebec.
+If you want to immigrate to Quebec, note that PEQ is one of Quebec's priority programs, meaning your application will be processed faster than others.

-• The Quebec Business Immigration Program - Quebec Entrepreneur Program and the Quebec Investor Program: With the Quebec Entrepreneur Program you can Immigrate to the province to start or acquire a business.
-You must plan to run the business and you will have to have a net worth of at least CDN$900,000.
-If you’re starting a business you will have to own and control a minimum of 25% of the equity in the business.
-Should you acquire a business, you’ll have to own and control a minimum of 51% of the equity in the enterprise.
-If you apply to the Quebec Investor Program, you must plan to run the business and be eligible for the Investor Program, you must plan to live in Québec permanently.
-You will have a minimum net worth of around CDN$2,000,000.
-You will also have to have at least two years experience in a management position.
+With the Quebec Entrepreneur Program, you can immigrate to Quebec to start or acquire a business.
+You must plan to run the business, and you will have to have a net worth of at least CDN$ 900,000.
+If you're starting a business, you will have to own and control a minimum of 25% of the equity in the business.
+Should you acquire a business, you'll have to own and control a minimum of 51% of the equity in the enterprise.

-• The Quebec Skilled Worker Program: Quebec’s Regular Skilled Worker Program (RSWP) allows you to immigrate to the province to work permanently.
-You will have to declare your interest in immigrating to work in Quebec.
-You’ll get an invitation to submit an application for permanent residency, if your profile matches what’s needed in the province.
+Quebec's Regular Skilled Worker Program (RSWP) allows you to immigrate to the province to work permanently.
+You'll have to declare your interest in immigrating to work in Quebec.
+You'll get an invitation to apply for permanent residency if your profile matches what's needed in the province.

 Pros and Cons

-• You'll be immersed in rich history and culture: As the cultural capital of Quebec, communities are very much focused on arts and culture.
-You'll always have something interesting to do, from amazing festivals to live jazz shows and exhibitions.
+You'll be immersed in rich history and culture As the cultural capital of Quebec, communities are very much focused on arts and culture.
+So you'll always have something interesting to do, from amazing festivals to live jazz shows and exhibitions.

-• It is one of the most beautiful cities - Montreal is magical in every season, from the fall amongst the rust-shaded to the winters, where you'll feel like a fixture in a beautiful snow globe.
+It is one of the most beautiful cities Montreal is magical every season, from the fall amongst the rust-shaded to the winters, where you'll feel like a fixture in a beautiful snow globe.

 FAQs

 You will have to apply online.
-However, if you are unable to do so due to disabilities or other factors, you can request an application in another format.
+However, if you cannot do so due to disabilities or other factors, you can request an application in another format.

-You'll be able to request a paper, braille or large print application.
+You can request a paper, braille, or large print application.

-You will have to get a Québec Acceptance Certificate (CAQ) for studies and a Study permit.
+You must get a Québec Acceptance Certificate (CAQ) for studies and a Canadian Study Permit.

 Want to learn more about Canada?
 Subscribe to our newsletter and get an e-book on Canadian immigration filled with mesmerizing sights of Canada!